 I was previously in Imperial, thus having the chance to extend my network and also be one of the links between the Business School and the central university has been rewarding because I have been able to bring the new concepts that I have learnt from the Business School back to my existing network with Imperial College London and take part in more thought-provoking conversations.

 What are your future career goals and how have they been realised since being at Imperial?

-Have you received any job offers since commencing your programme (please give details of roles you have accepted, what you will be doing)?
+Have you received any job offers since commencing your programme?
 How did the services from Careers help you secure employment/in your professional development?

 Imperial being so central is definitely a plus point because some days we have had to juggle between classes and company visits – and I wouldn’t have had to attend these events if not for the central location that Imperial has.